House GOP seeks to restart momentum on border security package but familiar sticking points emerge - KTVZ

 As he walked into McCarthy’s office on Tuesday, Díaz-Balart said: “We’re still working through it.”

-GOP Rep. Carlos Gimenez of Florida, without specifying specifically how he would vote, said at a press conference hosted by the Congressional Hispanic Conference to voice concerns over the legislation that he “will never support anything that does not allow for valid asylum claims.
+GOP Rep. Carlos Gimenez of Florida, without specifying specifically how he would vote, said at a press conference hosted by the Congressional Hispanic Conference with a number of lawmakers to voice concerns over the legislation that he “will never support anything that does not allow for valid asylum claims.
 That’s what America is all about.”

-GOP Rep. Juan Ciscomani of Arizona said at the same press event that “this bill is a step in the right direction, but we have so much more work we need to do.”

 Even though border security has broad support among the GOP base, House Republicans are struggling to navigate the challenges of governing in a razor-thin majority even on bills — like this one — that are dead on arrival in the Senate, and have resisted committing to when or how the package would pass.